axt1384/Webcheckers/docs/DesignDoc.md

 | VO | Value Object |

 ### Requirements
->This section describes the features of the application.
-> In this section you do not need to be exhaustive and list every story.
-Focus on top-level features from the Vision document and maybe Epics and critical Stories.

 During this sprint, we were given two main tasks to complete

 * Implement a Sign In interface so that users can sign in and sign out
     * Name restrictions
         * No duplicate names